NAUT 603V - Marine Emergency Duties: Domestic Vessel Safety (MED-DVS)

 Prerequisites

 Transport Canada now requires the completion of the online fatigue management course from the Canadian Centre for Occupational Health and Safety before taking this course.
+This is free training provided to Canadian seafarers courtesy of Transport Canada Marine Safety and Security.
 To access the Fatigue Management at Sea course, visit the CCOHS registration page here and follow these steps:

 - Register with the CCOHS.